 You should have a full discussion with a specialist who knows your case.
 They will be able to give the pros and cons, likely success rate, possible side-effects, and other details about the various possible treatment options for your type of cancer.

-You should also discuss with your specialist the aims of treatment.
-For example:
+You should also discuss with your specialist about the aims of treatment in your situation.

 - Food supplements.